jay-waves/math/密码学/0 概念与标准/可证明安全/CPA-Secure.md

 5. $\text{PubK}^{\text{LR-cpa}}_{A,\Pi}(n) = 1$ if $b' = b$, and $0$ otherwise.

 A PubK Scheme $\Pi$ has **indistinguishable multiple encryptions** if for all PPT adversaries $\mathcal{A}$ there exists a $\mathsf{negl}$ such that: $$Pr[\mathsf{PubK}^{LR-cpa}_{\mathcal{A},\Pi}(n)=1]\leq \frac{1}{2}+\mathsf{negl}(n)$$

+[^1]: P406, Proposition 12.3, *Introduction to Modern Cryptography* by Jonathan Katz